ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 In a **complete mismatch**, neither side is at all interested in preventing the other’s goal.
 A **complete mismatch** does not end in a **contest**; your GM asks what you are doing, and then describes each participant succeeding at their goals.

 In most instances, the **contest** goals are not actually **mismatched**, but **graduated**.
 You have both a **primary** and a **secondary** goal.
 In this case, your GM frames the **contest**, identifying which goal is which.
 To achieve both, you must get a higher **result** than your opponent, such as **success** vs. **failure** or a **critical** vs **success**.
 On a better roll alone, such as **success** vs. **success** or **failure** vs **failure**, your GM may present you with the choice of which objective you obtain, where that choice illuminates your PC's priorities.

+## 2.11 Mobs, Gangs, and Hordes

+Sometimes you will face large numbers of opponents.
+Your GM can treat many as one.
+Your GM divides the number of opponents by the number of contesting PCs.
+Your GM then treats each of these sections of the crowd as a single opponent with one **score**.
+Their numbers are factored into the **score** your GM assigns to them.

+If in doubt, your GM should think of the **resistance** that would be dramatically appropriate for a single opponent and then adjust it with a **bonus** of +3, +6 or +9 depending on how outnumbered you are.
+No more than six foes can typically contend with you in a physical confrontation, or two in a social one, or they tend to get in each other's way.

+When the mob loses an exchange, your GM describes individuals within it as being hurt or falling away.
+When it wins, describe them overwhelming you, or swelling in numbers.

+## 2.12 Ganging Up

+Sometimes you may outnumber your opponent.
+As above, if in doubt, the GM should think of the **resistance** that would be dramatically appropriate for a one-on-one confrontation and then adjust it with a **penalty** of -3, -6, or -9 depending on how significantly you outnumber them.
+As above, note that unless your opponent is extraordinarily large, you cannot confront them physically with more than about six people (include **followers**) or socially with about two people (again include **followers**) or people just get in each other's way.

+## 2.13 Mass Effort

+Clashes of massive forces resolve like any other **contest**, **simple** or **long**.
+These include:

+* Military engagements
+* Corporate struggles for market share • Building competitions
+* Efforts to spread a faith or ideology • Dance competitions

+If you are not participating in the **contest** and have no stake in its **outcome**, then your GM doesn’t bother to run a **contest**.
+The GM just chooses an **outcome** for dramatic purposes.

+Otherwise, your GM will start by determining your degree of influence over the **outcome**.
+They are either:

+* Determining factors: The success of the effort depends mostly on your choices and successes.
+For example, you might be a military leader facing a force of roughly equal potency.
+As all else is equal, the better general will win the day.
+In this instance, your **tactic** should be a relevant leadership **ability**.
+* Contributors: One of the forces enjoys a clear advantage over the others, but your efforts may tip the balance in favor of a chosen side.
+Your GM will give you a **TN** to roll against that represents the strength of your force, but you can **augment** that **TN** with an appropriate leadership **ability**.
+* Acted Upon: You have little influence over the **outcome**, but are stuck in the middle of the conflict and must struggle to prosper within it.
+The GM predetermines the **outcome** of the overall competition on dramatic grounds.
+To determine your fate in the battle, you **contest** against a **resistance** determined by the GM, derived from the overall battle **outcome**.

 # 3.0 Character Creation